 The use of permanent prescription drug drop off sites, usually located in law enforcement agencies and select pharmacies, is a prevention strategy aimed at reducing the supply of unwanted or unneeded prescription drugs in the community.
 Safe disposal of these prescription drugs reduces the risk that prescriptions will be diverted for misuse.

 A Community Health Improvement Plan (CHIP) is a strategic tool for improving the health of a community through a collaborative process of identifying health needs and opportunities specific to that community.

 The CHIPs listed below reflect the dedicated work of broad community cross-sector engagement.
 Many stakeholders, staff, decision-makers, and other interested persons participated in a series of facilitated meetings to discuss and prioritize community issues.

-May is Mental Health Month, and National Prevention Week is May 14-20, 2017.
+May is Mental Health Month, and National Prevention Week is the second full week of May.

 Schools are a key environment for improving the health of students, staff, and parents alike.